Last Updated on May 29, 2024 by Soumya

 If you are visiting Belem from Lisbon, which I am sure you will, do not forget to spot this exotic animal.

-Read our Belem Tower guide to plan your trip here efficiently.
+✦ Pro Tip: Read our Lisbon to Belem travel guide to plan your trip here efficiently.

 The recipe for Pasteis de Nata is Top Secret!

-Well, we all love the famous Portuguese dessert, Pasteis de Nata.
-Don’t we?
-It is one of my favorites, if you ask.
+Well, we all love the famous Portuguese dessert, Pasteis de Nata, don’t we?
+It is one of my favorites.

 If you are visiting Belem when in Lisbon, then you have to taste these delicate Portuguese tarts that once originated at the Jeronimos Monastery in Belem.

-Today, they are available at a cafeteria right next to monastery.
-This café is called Pasteis de Belem and the owners got the original recipe from the monks of Jeronimos quite early in the process.
-They have been holding on to it like top secret ever since.
+Today, they are available at a cafeteria right next to the monastery.
+This café is called Pasteis de Belem, and the owners got the original recipe from the monks of Jeronimos quite early in the process.
+They have been keeping it top secret ever since.

 Only the shop’s owners and trusted chefs know of it.
 And these people never travel together lest they lose the recipe to one mishap.

-The aquarium is huge featuring four marine habitats as well as temperate, tropical, and cold waters.
-You can see birds, fishes, amphibians, invertebrates, mammals, and various plants and algae.
+The aquarium is huge and features four marine habitats as well as temperate, tropical, and cold waters.
+You can see birds, fish, amphibians, invertebrates, mammals, and various plants and algae.

 Temporary exhibitions like Forests Under Water make the oceanarium even more attractive.